Skip to content

 Landlords of HMOs must meet stricter safety and management standards than those required for non-HMO rental properties.

-HMOs appeal to landlords because they often generate higher rental yields than single let properties.
+HMOs may generate higher rental yields than single let properties because:

-This is because bedrooms are let on a per-room basis.
-The combined rent from several bedrooms will usually be higher than the rental income possible by letting the property as a single let.
+• Bedrooms are let on a per-room basis.
+The combined rent from several bedrooms will usually be higher than the rental income possible by letting the property as a single let

 In areas with high demand for accommodation, HMOs can be a popular choice, as they cater to various needs, such as students, young professionals, and those seeking shared living arrangements.

-Councils can also include other types of HMOs for licensing via the ‘selective licensing’ scheme.
+However, you may still need a licence if you have three or four tenants from different households as local authorities can include other types of HMOs for licensing via the ‘selective licensing’ scheme or additional licensing.
 This was introduced by the Housing Act 2004 and gives local authorities the power to require landlords to obtain a licence for certain privately rented properties within a designated area.

 Licences require a fee which will be confirmed on application – the fee can vary between local authorities and you’ll need a separate licence for each HMO you run.
 Properties are required to meet minimum standards to get a licence.

-It is a criminal offence to operate an HMO without a licence.
-If you let a HMO without a licence, you could receive an unlimited fine.
+It is a criminal offence to operate an HMO without a licence, if it’s required.
+If you let an HMO without a licence, you could receive an unlimited fine.
 Other penalties may include rent repayment orders or a criminal conviction.

-How is being a HMO landlord different to being a single-let landlord?
+How is being an HMO landlord different to being a single-let landlord?

 The management and maintenance of HMOs is very different to letting a property to one household.
 HMOs require more hands-on involvement.